Mykonos Style Interior - Design Inspiration and Ideas

 -

-Absolutely; white walls and reflective surfaces make small spaces feel open.
-Keep furnishings minimal and let a few blue accents anchor the room—every element should have function and beauty.
+Absolutely.
+White walls and reflective surfaces make small spaces feel open.
+Keep furnishings minimal, but let a few blue accent pieces anchor the room.

 -

-Regular dusting and gentle cleaning keep whites as fresh as possible.
-Use slipcovers for furniture and rotate airy textiles seasonally.
-Refresh flowers or greenery often to keep the space lively.
+Regular dusting and gentle cleaning keep the whites as fresh as possible.
+Consider slipcovers for the furniture and rotate airy textiles, such as curtains or pillows, seasonally.
+Refresh flowers or greenery regularly to maintain a lively ambiance.